weetabix-su/renpsp-dev/README.md

 # 0.1
 + Initial Release

-(All further changes in this repository will not be reflected in this changelog)
+(All further changes in this repository may not be reflected in this changelog)

 ## DISCLAIMER:
 RenPSP is an independent release of lolbot from the iichan Eroge Team.
 RenPSP is NOT affiliated with iichan Eroge unless further specified.